waywardphilosopher/lookingforwisdom/content/posts/mozi.md

 +++
 categories = ["Philosopher Files"] date = 2021-05-06T10:00:00Z
-description = ""
 draft = false
 image = "/images/balance.jpg"
 slug = "mozi"
-summary = "Mozi was one of the most influential of all early Chinese philosophers.
+description = "Mozi was one of the most influential of all early Chinese philosophers.
 He proposed a society based on universal love, protected by a system of rewards and punishments." tags = ["Philosopher Files"] title = "Mozi and the Challenge of Universal Love"